Highlights of History from The Whitehorse Star, 1960-1969

 - March 31, 1969: Fire destroys Old Crow’s four room school.
 Kindergarten to grade nine is taught in the school.

-→ June 19, 1969 Rolf Hougen, president of the Klondike Broadcasting Company Ltd., announces CKRW - a new Whitehorse radio station for fall 1969.
+- April 24, 1969: Rolf Hougen, president of the Klondike Broadcasting Company Ltd., announces CKRW - a new Whitehorse radio station for fall 1969.
 It is the most northerly radio station in Canada.
 Plans are also made for a new building on Main Street to house the operation.
-Al Jensen is the first manager of the new radio station.
-(June 19)
+Al Jensen is the first manager.

 - May 5, 1969: Eighteen miles of the Alaska Highway, from Mile 909.2 to Mile 928.5, are going to be rebuilt.
 Among the changes, the familiar traffic circle which has served local motorists faithfully since 1953 will be removed, as will the "Welcome to Whitehorse" sign.
 The rotary intersection is no longer considered adequate for handling the increased traffic volume anticipated.
 Read the entire article here.